LayerAct/LayerAct/README.md

 # Layer-level activation (LayerAct) Mechanism
-This repository contains the PyTorch based implementation of Layer-level activation Mechanism (LayerAct).
+This repository contains the PyTorch based implementation of Layer-level activation (LayerAct) functions.

 ## Enviornment and Datasets
 ### Install